Straw Bale Construction: The Ultra-Ecological House

 That was just stage one.
 For the second test, the team wanted to verify what remained of the wall’s structural stability, so they sprayed the burned surface with a firehose “with enough force to knock a man off his feet,” King said.
 The wall held up just fine.
 When they removed the plaster from the unexposed side, the bales weren’t even charred.
 King’s plastered straw bale wall subsequently got an ASTM 2-hour fire rating — twice what comparable wall of wood and synthetic insulation would get.

 No one is saying that straw bales alone can save a house.
-“They’re fire resistive,” says David Arkin of Arkin/Tilt, who designed the house.
-(In fairness, the Doody house had more than bale walls going for it; it also had a galvanized metal roof, concrete window sills, and a carefully kept firebreak surrounding the house.)
+“They’re fire resistive,” says David Arkin of Arkin/Tilt in Berkeley, CA, who designed the house.
+(In fairness, the Doody house had more than bale walls going for it; it also had a galvanized metal roof, concrete window sills, and a carefully maintained firebreak surrounding the house.)

 “It takes a system,” said Steve Quarles, a fire expert who did an early straw bale fire test at UC Berkeley and is now at the Insurance Institute for Business & Home Safety Research Center in South Carolina.
 “Straw bale is a good performer.
 But vegetation, roof, windows, decks — a weak link is all it takes.”

 Indeed, although three straw bale houses built by Arkin and his partner Anni Tilt survived Northern California’s 2017 fires, one did burn — a studio with bale walls on only three sides.
 (And yes, after the fire those walls stood amidst the wreckage.)
 A similar sight was the charred straw bale walls that were all that remained of a house in Wales that burned that same winter.
 The Telegraph erroneously reported: “[The house] was constructed using straw, meaning the fire on January 1 ended up destroying the entire house.”